maximianodev/solid-methodology.challenge/README.md

 **useCases**

-[] - Should be able to create new users
+[x] - Should be able to create new users
-[] - Should not be able to create new users when email is already ta ken
+[x] - Should not be able to create new users when email is already ta ken
-[] - Should be able to turn an user as admin
+[x] - Should be able to turn an user as admin
 [] - Should not be able to turn a non existing user as admin
 [] - Should be able to get user profile by ID
 [] - Should not be able to show profile of a non existing user